Renovation of the castle facade has begun

 Scaffolding in the courtyard of the New Palace

 Preparations for the renovation of the facade of the New Palace in Fürst Pückler Park Bad Muskau in July 2023 have begun with the erection of scaffolding on the south tower of the New Palace.
-The first construction phase around the south wing of the three-winged complex should be completed by the end of April, by which time the walkway from the palace garden across the bank along the west side of the palace into the kitchen courtyard will be closed to visitors.
-Work on the second construction phase in the palace courtyard has been ongoing since the beginning of April 2024 and is expected to be completed by the end of October 2024.
+The first construction phase around the south wing of the three-winged complex was completed at the end of April 2024.
+Work on the second construction phase in the castle courtyard has been ongoing since April and is expected to be completed by the end of November 2024.

 Reason for and measures of the renovation